 If you make changes to your diet and don’t have any improvements within a few weeks, talk to your doctor.
 They may be able to prescribe a medication that can alleviate your symptoms and complement a healthy diet.

 Vitamin D3 and iron.
 This specific type of vitamin D is found in animal protein sources.
 Iron and vitamin D3 work together to improve your red blood cell production and other body functions.
 Lack of these and other nutrients are linked to leg cramps and may contribute to restless leg syndrome.
+Low levels of iron in your blood are often seen in people who have restless legs syndrome.
 You can get iron and other types of vitamin D from leafy greens like spinach and some fish.

 Potassium.
-This is one of the key nutrients for restless legs syndrome.
-It aids your body with muscle and nerve function.
+Low levels of potassium can cause muscle spasms and contribute to restless leg syndrome.
+Potassium aids your body with muscle and nerve function.
 Potassium also helps your body process protein and carbohydrates for more efficient use.
 It can lower your blood pressure and decrease your risk of heart disease or stroke.

 Addressing these health concerns may have a positive effect on your restless legs syndrome symptoms.